bespoke-silicon-group/accelerator-debugger/README.md

 * `jump <time>`: Jump to a given simulation time, ignoring breakpoints
 * `step <core_or_sig> <n>`: Step forward <n> lines in source for the given Core module or signal
+* `rstep <core_or_sig> <n>`: Step backwards <n> lines in source code for the given Core module or signal
 * `where <module>`: Give source listing of where a core's execution is
 * `traceback`: Given a point in simulation where some traced signal is 'x', find the last point in simulation where no signals were 'x'.
 Since signals in `Memory` modules are set to 'x' by default, they are ignored for `traceback`.

 As a note, to use `step` or `where` the `--binary` flag needs to be used.
-For where to include assembly listings, `spike-dasm` needs to be on the $PATH.
+For `where` to include assembly listings, `spike-dasm` needs to be on the $PATH.

+When using `where`, the debugger uses debug information in the binary to correlate a PC value to a line number in a specific source file.
+This tool cannot detect if a source file has changed since the binary was compiled.
+Thus, it is possible for source code lines to not reflect the state of source code when the binary was compiled.